Wound assessment: TIME framework and Triangle of Wound Assessment (TWA)

-To assist clinicians in standardizing the wound assessment and preparation of wound bed for treatment, the TIME framework has been developed in 2002 by a group of wound care experts.
+To assist clinicians in standardizing the wound assessment and preparation of wound bed for treatment, the TIME framework was developed in 2002 by a group of wound care experts.

 The TIME acronym stands for Tissue, Infection/Inflammation, Moisture, and Edge – components that, per the TIME recommendation, should be thoroughly assessed to optimize the treatment.
-Depending on the clinical findings for each component, TIME recommends certain clinical actions aimed at correcting the issues and facilitating the healing.
+Depending on the clinical findings for each component, TIME recommends certain clinical actions aimed at correcting the issues and facilitating healing.

-A recent global anthropological study has prompted clinicians to review the TIME framework and resulted in a 2016 development of a new comprehensive tool for wound assessment – the Triangle of Wound Assessment (TWA).
+A recent global anthropological study has prompted clinicians to review the TIME framework and resulted in a 2016 development of a comprehensive tool for wound assessment – the Triangle of Wound Assessment (TWA).
 Based on the study's findings, TWA identifies three zones (wound bed, wound edge, and periwound skin) that must be included in wound assessment to arrive at clinical decisions that will help heal the wound in the most efficient way.
 TIME framework components are integrated into the assessment of each zone.

 The introduction of periwound skin as a component of wound assessment identifies a significant departure from traditional methods; it emphasizes the importance of addressing periwound skin during treatment in the same measure as wound bed and wound edge.

 Wound assessment is a holistic process that considers the patient's current state of health, the factors that may impede wound healing, and the cause, duration and state of the wound.
 As such, this process is applicable to any wound.

 Wound assessment components

 Health history

-Patient's health history may include disorders that affect the body's ability to heal itself.
+A patient's health history may include disorders that affect the body's ability to heal itself.
 These disorders are called comorbidities and may interfere with circulatory and metabolic body functions, levels of various physiological assessment components (sugar, albumin, etc.), and induce other factors that negatively affect the healing.
 Common co-morbidities are: diabetes, venous insufficiency or peripheral arterial disease, respiratory and cardiovascular disorders, malignancies and autoimmune disorders.